systemcarl/weblog/articles/devlogs/blank/sveltekit.md

 Even when completely covering all logic branches with unit tests, it's still
     possible that the application could not behave as intended.
 When dealing with complex, stateful applications, like a component-based web
-    application, it can also be exhausting to test every possible interaction and state change.
+    application, it can also be exhausting to unit test every possible interaction and state change.

-Instead, my goal was to implement complete testing strategies that would
+Instead, my goal was to implement complete testing strategies that would go
-    provide confidence in the application while still being fun to develop against.
+    beyond just unit testing to satisfy code coverage, and provide confidence in the application while still being fun to develop against.
 Some of the tests I implemented to test package configuration and middleware are
-    quite simple and possibly redundant.
+    quite simple and possibly moot.
-In that case, the goal is just redundancy — making sure that the code I
+In that case, the goal is just redundancy — making sure that any code I
-    accidentally typed in the wrong file doesn't torpedo deployment.
+    accidentally type in the wrong file doesn't torpedo deployment.
 In other cases, I focused on testing the code from the consumer's perspective, making sure each component does what has been promised.